WICG/background-sync/explainer.md

 In both cases the event will fire _even if the browser is currently closed_, though it may be delayed, see the description of the register function below.

+For specific use case examples, see the [use cases document](https://slightlyoff.github.io/BackgroundSync/use_cases.html).

 ## What Background Sync is not
 Background Sync is specifically not an alarm API.
 The scheduling granularity is in milliseconds but events may be delayed from firing for several hours if the device is resource constrained (e.g., low on battery).
 To run background events events at exact times, consider using the [Push API](https://w3c.github.io/push-api/).